carlyrichmond/rum-record-store/README.md

 # Rum Record Store: Are They Really Using It?

-A monorepo containing several UI and server components showcasing Elastic User Experience Monitoring via JavaScript RUM and Java APM agents.
+A repo containing several UI and server components showcasing Elastic User Experience Monitoring via JavaScript RUM and Java APM agents.
 Used to input sample user interaction data into an Elastic Observability dashboard.
-This project was generated using [Nx](https://nx.dev).

 <p style="text-align: center;"><img src="./docs/screenshots/rum-records-react.png" width="450"></p>